jarjk/coordinate-altitude/README.md

     // and finally fetch altitude for `coord` let coord: Option<Coord> = coord.fetch_altitude();
     println!("coordinate: {coord:?}");
+}
 ```

 see [examples](./examples) for more

 ## warning!

-_open-elevation is only 6 decimal accurate_
+_open-elevation is only 6 decimal places accurate_
 eg.: `32.324325435` will become `32.324325`

 ## dependencies